merenlab/merenlab.org/courses/AMO/index.md

 Please also consider the following formatting guidelines for your reports:

 * Make sure your report is a stand-alone text, so that anyone who reads the report can understand its purpose without having to read the assignment itself.
+For instance, this could mean writing a little introduction that summarizes the context of your analysis.
 * Use headers and sub-headers to separate sections from each other -- make your report pretty and nicely formatted.
-For each section briefly explain your analysis strategy and reasoning behind it.
+For each section, briefly explain your analysis strategy and reasoning behind it.
-* Use code blocks to separate command lines from free text (for which tEX_0here is a markdown syntax).
+* Use code blocks to separate command lines from free text (for which [here](https://www.markdownguide.org/extended-syntax/#fenced-code-blocks) is a markdown syntax).
 * Make your analyses reproducible.
 So if someone reads your report and runs every command line one by one, they should be able to reproduce your analysis if they are in a directory that contains the original input data.
 * Screenshots of key observations are encouraged :) Make sure you have figures to communicate your observations clearly.